Wild Type Yoga

 Parent & Child Yoga is a shared experience of connection, movement, and presence in nature.

-Classes begin with a forest walk, allowing caregivers and children to arrive together - noticing, exploring, and settling before transitioning into yoga.
+Classes begin with a forest walk, allowing parents and children to arrive together - noticing, exploring, and settling before transitioning into yoga.
 The yoga portion is playful, accessible, and rooted in connection rather than perfection.

 Together, we explore: